 Moodle makes it easy to reorder and move items in your Moodle course.
 For details, see Reorder Sections or Items in Your Moodle Course.

 Update Resources & Activities

-After you have added an Activity or Resource, to edit its settings click the Update icon ().
+After you have added an Activity or Resource, to edit its settings click Edit and then the Edit settings icon () inside the drop-down menu.
 For example, change the number of points it’s worth in the gradebook, change the due date, etc. To edit only the name of an item, click the Edit title icon ().
 You'll be able to edit the name right on the course page.

 Next Steps: Tools for Managing your Class in Moodle

 Now that your basic course is set up, you may wish to set up some tools to assist with managing your class and communicating with your students.

 The Groups feature in Moodle allows an instructor to assign students and instructors to one or more groups for either the entire course or for individual activities.
 Students can be in multiple groups at once, allowing the instructor to change the groups based on the activity.
 A few important tips for working with groups:

 Always wait until Add-drop is over to set up groups in Moodle.
 When students are removed or added to the course on SPIRE, groups membership on Moodle is affected.